Summary

 Early life and education

 Jacob Daniel Auchincloss was born in Newton, Massachusetts, to Laurie Glimcher and Hugh Auchincloss.
-Both of his parents are physician-scientists;[2] his mother is president and CEO of Dana Farber Cancer Institute,[3] and his father, who is a surgeon, briefly served as acting director of National Institute of Allergy and Infectious Diseases (NIAID), after Anthony Fauci resigned.[4]
-Auchincloss’s maternal grandfather, Melvin J. Glimcher, was a physician who pioneered the development of artificial limbs and the robotic arm, and was inducted into the National Academy of Sciences.[5][6]
-Auchincloss’s grandfather was first cousin once removed of Hugh D. Auchincloss Jr., “a member of one of Newport, Rhode Island’s most historically prominent families”[7] and step-father of First Lady Jacqueline Kennedy (wife of President John F. Kennedy).[8]
+Both of his parents are physician-scientists; His father, who is a surgeon, briefly served as acting director of National Institute of Allergy and Infectious Diseases (NIAID), after Anthony Fauci resigned.[2]
+His mother, who is a scientist and the former President and CEO of Dana–Farber Cancer Institute, was at the center of several controversies prior to stepping down from her leadership role.
+[3][4][5] Auchincloss’s maternal grandfather, Melvin J. Glimcher, was a physician who pioneered the development of artificial limbs and the robotic arm, and was inducted into the National Academy of Sciences.[6][7]
+Auchincloss’s grandfather was first cousin once removed of Hugh D. Auchincloss Jr., “a member of one of Newport, Rhode Island’s most historically prominent families”[8] and step-father of First Lady Jacqueline Kennedy (wife of President John F. Kennedy).[9]

 Auchincloss was raised in Newton with his sister Kalah and brother Hugh G. and attended Newton North High School.[10]
 He is matrilineally Jewish and was raised in his mother’s faith.[11]
 His father is of Scottish ancestry.[12]